Language-Technology-Assessment/European-open-AI-index/pages/guides/chinese-western-divide.md

 <date :date="date"></date>

 <!-- Goal of the post -->
 As western researchers, [it is oftentimes difficult to divine what is going on at the other side of the Great Firewall](https://time.com/6289567/china-restricts-open-source-data-research-backfire/).
 By and large the Chinese AI space remains obscure to the rest of the world, leading to new models occasionally [just 'appearing' from the perspective of the West](https://www.britannica.com/money/deepseek).
 In this blogpost, we seek to provide some more context behind the Chinese AI landscape, and provide a picture as to how the space has evolved to the present day.
+For this, [we take the OSAI index to be representative of the broader AI landscape](/guides/osai-overview-value)

 <!-- Challenge 1: Decentralization -->
 ## What makes the Chinese open-source AI space obscure